- Prep Time10 min

 - 200 ml Chopped Tomatoes

-- Chop the onion into cubes and fry with the remaining 2 table spoons of oil.
-Fry on a medium heat until they go translucent.
+Chop the onion into cubes and fry with the remaining 2 tablespoons of oil.
+Fry on medium heat until they go translucent.

-- Add the fish stock, then stir the rice round gently to ensure that it is evenly distributed along the bottom of the pan.
-There will be no more stiring after this stage.
+Add the fish stock, then stir the rice round gently to ensure that it is evenly distributed along the bottom of the pan.
+There will be no more stirring after this stage.

 Once the stock has almost been completely absorbed by the rice, you can turn the heat off and cover with foil for 10 minutes.
 The rice will continue to cook and absorb the stock with the residual heat in the pan.